LaunchCodeEducation/data-analysis-curriculum/content/appendices/spreadsheet-mastery/exercises/_index.md

 ## Submitting Your Work

-Your director has asked that you submit the report for review as soon as you have it prepared and gave you a head’s up that added requirements will be provided as soon as the initial review is completed.
-You’re ready to submit this initial report, so you review the submission requirements just to be sure that you follow specifications:
+Your director has asked that you submit the report for review as soon as you have it prepared and gave you a heads-up that added requirements will be provided as soon as the initial review is completed.
+You’re ready to submit this initial report, so you review the submission requirements just to be sure that you follow the specifications.

 Upload the Microsoft Excel Workbook under Class 4 Exercises: Order Summary Report and click Submit.